Banking and Investment

 • A keen interest in and understanding of the wider concepts within the banking industry and global markets

-• A high degree of analytic intelligence
+• A high degree of analytical intelligence

 • Quantitative ability